Paul Warnke: Career

 In 1948, he joined the law firm Covington & Burling, run by Dean Acheson.
 He became a partner in 1956.

 He hoped for a good job in the John F. Kennedy administration, but did not receive any appealing offers.
 However, he was offered the position of General Counsel to the Secretary of Defense in 1967 during the Lyndon Johnson Administration.
 He took that position and served under Robert McNamara, moving on to become Assistant Secretary of Defense for International Security Affairs from 1967 to 1969 under McNamara and then Clark Clifford.

 During his time in the Defense Department, Warnke played a critical role in opposing expansion of the Vietnam War.
-In 1967, when President Johnson asked Nicholas Katzenbach to gather a group of advisors to find “a way to peace in Vietnam,” Katzenbach invited Warnke to participate in weekly, off-the-record discussions with Cyrus Vance, Paul Nitze, Richard Helms, Averell Harriman and others.
+In 1967, when Johnson asked Nicholas Katzenbach to gather a group of advisors to find “a way to peace in Vietnam,” Katzenbach invited Warnke to participate in weekly, off-the-record discussions with Cyrus Vance, Paul Nitze, Richard Helms, Averell Harriman and others.
 In that group, Warnke argued that the war was unwinnable.
 The discussions convinced Katzenbach to advise the president that negotiations were the only way short of unilateral withdrawal to get the United States out of Vietnam.
 After the Tet Offensive in early 1968, Warnke led an effort by civilian leaders in the Pentagon to educate the new Secretary of Defense, Clark Clifford, about the difficult military situation and the need to consider peace negotiations.